dlccyes/CollegeNotes/NTUNotes/Junior/Computer Architecture.md

 #### multilevel cache
 - not in 1st level cache → search 2nd level cache
 - higher miss penalty if not found in any level of cache
+- 2-level
+	- primary
+		- focus on low hit time
+	- L-2
+		- focus on low miss rate